e-gov/GOVSSO/Testing.md

 For backend processes the integrator should ensure conformity through static testing, code reviews and unit tests.

 NB!
 Demo and production GovSSO environments **must not** be used for performance or load testing.
+Please use GovSSO mock for such purposes.

 ### 3.1 Main workflows